-Internal site movement networks may include local streets having a local access role, or shareways catering for multiple transport modes.
-Any movement network must ensure that pedestrian and cyclist movement is prioritized and must meet the requirements of the section titled 'Internal Circulation and Site Permeability' of these detailed conditions of planning, design and development.
-Pedestrian pathways are for exclusive use by pedestrians and cyclists, whilst the symbolic/secondary roadway provided for shared use by both light vehicles and pedestrians/cyclists.
-The Wendouree Drive access way services the sites' primary need for light and heavy vehicle access and use.
-The internal access road prioritises pedestrian movements, and this has been designed to incorporate finishes that promote pedestrian activity and safety and identify pedestrian priority as per the use hierarchy diagram in the DCPDD.
 10. Constitution Avenue Address • Offsite works are required as part of development of the sites, including but not limited to construction of the Constitution Avenue verge adjacent to the site in accordance with NCA requirements.
 Verge works within Constitution Avenue have previously been provided for the subject site in accordance with NCA requirements.
-The proponent will make further improvements to this verge space to ensure a seamless integration of the development with the public space to facilitate street level access with the opportunity for a vibrant mix of commercial land uses adjacent and the required direct visual and physical pedestrian permeability into the site. • The Constitution Avenue southern verge is to be constructed by the property owner as part of the development of these sites and is to be in accordance with the Constitution Avenue Public Realm Handbook.
+The proponent will make further improvements to this verge space to ensure a seamless integration of the development with the public space to facilitate street level access with the opportunity for a vibrant mix of commercial land uses adjacent and the required direct visual and physical pedestrian permeability into the site, as included in WA102646. • The Constitution Avenue southern verge is to be constructed by the property owner as part of the development of these sites and is to be in accordance with the Constitution Avenue Public Realm Handbook.
 Where appropriate the development will design and deliver the public realm works in accordance with the Constitution Avenue Public Realm Handbook.

-• Development on Constitution Avenue should feature direct visual and physical pedestrian permeability and access at the street level and ensure a vibrant mix of land uses.
-The Constitution Avenue frontage of Building D and E at ground level is devoid of service functions and blank walls.
-Retail/commercial spaces that directly addresses the adjoining public ream and road space interspersed with residential building entry ways and public walkways are proposed.
-The pedestrian entries to buildings and pathways are clearly visible from the public domain and are provided an articulated expression and design in the building form presented.
+Development on Constitution Avenue should feature direct visual and physical pedestrian permeability and access at the street level and ensure a vibrant mix of land uses.
 This address frontage must be free of service functions and blank walls, with retail/commercial addresses encouraged.
-In addition, building elements have been deliberately designed to recede into the façade and create visual permeability along Constitution Avenue, as demonstrated on the Building D and E Sections and Elevations included in this submission.
-The proponent will provide off-site works in the form of pedestrian and landscape works and tree plantings along the Wendouree Drive frontage to extend the public infrastructure along this site frontage and provide an appropriate urban interface with the proposed development along this boundary.
+Active frontages to Constitution Avenue are proposed as part of the mixed use development in WA102646 addressing this requirements.
+The Constitution Avenue frontage of the building is free of service functions and blank walls and designed to accommodate ground floor active commercial uses.
 Pedestrian entries to buildings should be clearly visible from the public domain and articulated in the building form.
-Pedestrian entrances to buildings are clearly identifiable in the building elevations through their articulation, and identification of entrances is supported by signage, lighting and landscaping elements.
+The main pedestrian entrances to the Portal Building is clearly identifiable in the eastern building elevation through façade articulation and feature stone columns.